 Elayne has only a few chapters in this book but they are important.
 We open up with her, Nynaeve, Lan, Aviendha, and Birgitte, along with the Kin from Ebou Dar, the Atha’an Miere, and the Aes Sedai who were in Ebou Dar all going out to the Kin’s farm/retreat.
 They Travel there via a Gateway made by Aviendha.
 She gets everyone through but then quickly undoes the Gateway by tearing the weaves, or “unweaving,” so no one can follow them.
 The Aes Sedai are appalled.
 They forbid that practice because it is high risk, but she does it for a purpose.
 They were being watched by what could have been the gholam that attacked them in the last book.
 She was right, but they were also being watched by Moridin (more on him later).

 So Elayne & Co are in Andor and begin to make their way toward Caemlyn so she can claim the Lion Throne.
-The weather turning back to normal, effectively turning abruptly to winter, impedes their progress and they take much longer to get to Caemlyn.
-Along the way, they discover a Darkfriend is among their party after Adeleas is found dead and the Black Ajah, Ispan, is killed as well.
+The weather is turning back to normal, effectively turning abruptly to winter, and impedes their progress and they take much longer to get to Caemlyn.
+Along the way, they discover a Darkfriend is among their party after Adeleas is found dead and the Black Ajah they captured, Ispan, is killed as well.
 The main goal seemingly was to silence Ispan from revealing too much.
 Either way, they can’t trust anyone until they find out who did it.
 They all make it into Caemlyn and everyone is housed in the palace after Elayne announces her claim to the throne.
-She does meet with Dyelin who asks what her intentions are and then supports her.
+She does meet with Dyelin who asks what her intentions are and then decides to support her.
 I can’t help but hope that Dyelin will be a good friend to her.

 Morgase and her little group had run from the Seanchan invasion of Amadicia and we find them being hounded by some of the Prophet’s people.
 Perrin comes in to save them and sends a warning to the Prophet/Masema who he has come to meet with.
 Morgase is going by the name Maighdin and is picked up by Faile to become a servant.
 She apparently is slowly coming to terms with her new path in life since she is no longer queen, and Lini even tries to make Perrin marry her to Talanvor (he doesn’t, yet).